 Haack et al. (2007) tested what happens across 10 consecutive nights of four-hour sleep in a randomized controlled trial with 18 healthy volunteers.
 By the end of the restriction period, IL-6 levels were elevated compared to the eight-hour sleep condition (p < 0.05).
 The IL-6 elevation correlated with increased pain sensitivity (r = 0.67, p < 0.01) - demonstrating that the inflammatory response was not just measurable in blood work but was producing measurable downstream effects.

-The question is how peripheral inflammation reaches the brain.
-Hu et al. (2024) identified a molecular upstream trigger.
+The question is how peripheral inflammation may connect to the brain.
+Hu et al. (2024) identified a molecular upstream trigger in sleep-deprived rats.
 In sleep-deprived rats, mitochondria inside microglial cells became damaged, leaking oxidized mitochondrial DNA (mtDNA) into the cell’s cytoplasm.
-This mtDNA leakage activated NF-κB within the microglia themselves — triggering the same inflammatory cascade, but now inside the brain.
+This mtDNA leakage activated NF-kB within the microglia themselves – triggering the same inflammatory cascade, but now inside the brain.
 When the researchers suppressed mtDNA oxidation, both the mtDNA release and the downstream inflammatory markers decreased.
-This places mitochondrial stress as a bridge between sleep loss and microglial NF-κB activation.
+This places mitochondrial stress as a bridge between sleep loss and microglial NF-kB activation.

-Once microglia activate, the inflammation is not diffuse — it concentrates in the brain regions that matter for cognition and sleep.
-Zhu et al. (2012) found that 24 hours of sleep disturbance in mice elevated IL-6 and activated microglia (measured by Iba-1 staining) in the hippocampal CA1 and CA3 regions — the areas responsible for memory encoding.
+Once microglia activate, the regional pattern matters.
+Zhu et al. (2012) found that 24 hours of sleep disturbance in mice elevated IL-6 and activated microglia (measured by Iba-1 staining) in the hippocampal CA1 and CA3 regions – the areas responsible for memory encoding.
 The cortex showed no comparable activation.
 The hippocampus bore the inflammatory burden, and hippocampus-dependent contextual memory was impaired while other memory types were not.

 What Is Brain Fog and Is It Caused by Inflammation?

 The experience is familiar to anyone who has slept poorly for several consecutive nights: words are harder to retrieve, reading comprehension drops, and routine decisions require disproportionate effort.
-This is different from ordinary tiredness, which resolves with a nap or a full night of rest.
-Inflammation-driven cognitive impairment persists even when sleep duration is normal, because the inflammatory milieu in the brain continues to disrupt neural circuits responsible for attention and memory.
+This can feel different from ordinary tiredness, which often improves with a nap or a full night of rest.
+Inflammation-driven cognitive impairment may persist when inflammatory signaling remains elevated, because neuroimmune activity can continue affecting neural circuits involved in attention and memory.

 You et al. (2024) examined this relationship at population scale using NHANES data from 2011-2014 (n = 2,641; mean age 69.58 years).
-Participants with severe short sleep — under six hours per night — showed lower cognitive function scores across multiple domains.
-Independently, a higher immune-inflammation index (SII) predicted worse cognitive performance.
-The inflammatory burden and the sleep restriction each contributed to cognitive decline, and both were present simultaneously in short sleepers.
+Participants with severe short sleep – under six hours per night – showed lower cognitive function scores across multiple domains.
+Independently, a higher immune-inflammation index (SII) was associated with worse cognitive performance.
+The inflammatory burden and the sleep restriction each were associated with cognitive decline, and both were present simultaneously in short sleepers.

 The same study included single-cell transcriptomics in mice.
 Sleep deprivation activated inflammatory and oxidative stress pathways predominantly in GABAergic neurons – the neurons responsible for inhibitory control and cognitive regulation.
 The enriched pathways overlapped with those seen in Alzheimer’s disease and Huntington’s disease models.

-Tiredness resolves with recovery sleep.
-Inflammation-driven brain fog does not — it requires the inflammatory load itself to decrease, which depends on whether the upstream causes (ongoing sleep restriction, gut inflammation, chronic stress, metabolic imbalance) are addressed.
+Ordinary sleepiness often improves with recovery sleep.
+Brain fog driven by ongoing inflammatory signaling may not fully resolve until the inflammatory load itself decreases, which can depend on whether upstream causes such as ongoing sleep restriction, gut inflammation, chronic stress, or metabolic imbalance are addressed.

 Can Sleep Deprivation Cause Long-Term Brain Damage?